A VIEW TO THE UNKNOWN

 “I’d like to meet her.
 She sounds like she does, but right now I’m anxious to hear more about your mom finding your diary.
 I’ll bet that freaked you out too!”

 “Well, believe it or not, it didn’t.
 I have these realistic dreams now and then; and one night just prior to her finding it, I dreamt my grandmother came to me and told me that Mom was going to find my diary.
 I forgot to bring it with me when I left for school and planned to retrieve it over Thanksgiving weekend.
-Mom accidently found it the Saturday night before Thanksgiving.
+Mom accidentally found it the Saturday night before Thanksgiving.
 She had been remodeling my grandma’s bedroom for me when she bumped into my hiding place in the attic.
 Martha called Jeannie the following day because Mom was totally devastated and totally freaking out.
 Jeannie came to bring me home.
 They were all scared I would drive home and have an accident.
 They had no idea that I was actually expecting it.”

 Celia was so enthralled with Emily’s story that she wanted to hear the rest.
 First, however, she said, “Hang onto that thought, Emily.
-I have to pee really bad.
+I have to pee really badly.
 I’ll be right back, okay?”

 “Go pee.
 I’ll wait here for you.
 I do want to tell you the rest, ‘cuz this is the good stuff!”

-About ten minutes later, Celia came back into the room and plunked down on the couch.
+About ten minutes later, Celia came back into the room and plunged down on the couch.
 “Phew, I almost didn’t make it down the hall.
 I was trying to hold it in so I could hear the rest.
 Okay, I’m ready!”
 Both girls laughed as Emily grabbed Celia’s hand and squeezed it.

 “Thanks, Celia.
 I really appreciate your friendship.
-Now where was I?
+Now, where was I?
 Oh, yea, it was Sunday when I came home.
-Mom was so upset and blaming herself for what she called ‘letting my dad do those things to me,’ but I did my best to assure her that she hadn’t and reminded her how poorly he had treated her.
+Mom was so upset and blamed herself for what she called ‘letting my dad do those things to me,’ but I did my best to assure her that she hadn’t and reminded her how poorly he had treated her.
 I felt so bad for her and she was devastated for me.
 Martha …God, I love that woman!
 She and I did everything we could to hold things together so we could have a nice Thanksgiving.
 My brother, Paul, is in the Navy; and he was coming home for Thanksgiving, so it was touch and go that entire week.

 We were doing a good job of keeping up the appearance of normalcy until my middle sister, Lily, put Dad’s picture on the dinner table.
 I had set the table earlier and, thinking we’d all appreciate seeing his picture, she rearranged the place settings to make room for his.
 The picture sat on what would have been his plate.
 No one noticed until Mom asked Paul to say grace.
 That’s when Katie innocently announced Dad’s presence, and that’s when all hell broke loose!”